Mutual Coupling Aware Channel Estimation for RIS-Aided Multi-User mmWave Systems: Introduction

 Against the above background, we propose an MC-aware three-stage channel estimation protocol for RIS-aided MU-MISO mmWave communication systems with single-antenna users, where both the BS and the RIS are equipped with UPAs.
 This work advances RIS-aided MU-MISO channel estimation by explicitly incorporating the MC effect among RIS elements, which enables accurate characterization of cascaded channel under practical RIS deployment conditions.
 The main contributions of this paper are summarized as follows: \begin{itemize} \item We propose an MC-aware three-stage channel estimation protocol for RIS-aided MU-MISO systems based on the \(S\)-parameter multiport network model.
-In Stage~I, the common AoA at the BS is estimated using the received signals from all users.
+In Stage~I, the common angle-of-arrival (AoA) at the BS is estimated using the received signals from all users.
 In Stage~II, complete CSI estimation is performed for a typical user.
-After eliminating the common AoA influence, the equivalent measurement vectors for each cascaded path are extracted, and the reference column is reformulated using an OMP-based approach.
-By exploiting the structure of the cascaded channel, the elements of the reference column are rearranged to estimate the AoA at the RIS for the typical user.
-This step reduces the computational complexity of estimating the remaining columns.
-Additionally, the common AoD at the RIS is obtained in Stage~II, thereby significantly reducing the pilot overhead for estimating the cascaded channels of other users in Stage~III. \item In Stage~I of the protocol, we propose an effective dimension-reduced subspace-based method to estimate common AoA at the BS by processing the received signals from all users.
+After eliminating the common AoA influence, the reference column (i.e., the cascaded path with the strongest energy) is extracted and reformulated using an OMP-based approach.
+By exploiting the structure of the cascaded channel, the elements of the reference column are rearranged to estimate the AoA at the RIS of the typical user.
+This step reduces the computational complexity for estimating the other columns.
+Additionally, the common angle-of-departure (AoD) at the RIS is obtained, thereby significantly reducing the pilot overhead for estimating the cascaded channels of other users in Stage~III. \item In Stage~I of the protocol, we propose an effective dimension-reduced subspace-based method to estimate common AoA at the BS by processing the received signals from all users.
 The use of a UPA configuration in this paper necessitates extending subspace-based methods to two-dimensional (2-D) versions, which substantially increases computational complexity.
-To address this challenge, we propose a dimension-reduced approach that reduces computational burden while maintaining compatibility with existing one-dimensional (1-D) subspace-based algorithms by exploiting the UPA structure and leveraging the properties of the Kronecker product.
+To address this challenge, our proposed approach reduces computational burden while maintaining compatibility with existing one-dimensional (1-D) subspace-based algorithms by exploiting the UPA structure and leveraging the properties of the Kronecker product.
 Specifically, we evaluate the performance of root multiple signal classification (Root-MUSIC) and total least squares estimation of signal parameters via rotational invariance techniques (TLS-ESPRIT) algorithms for estimation in this stage. \item We optimize the equivalent RIS phase shift training matrices to enforce orthogonality among the columns of the equivalent dictionary and to enhance the performance of the OMP-based channel estimation, since MC inherently reduces the orthogonality of the equivalent dictionary.
 To this end, an efficient Riemannian manifold optimization framework is developed, which achieves performance gains compared to the random phase scheme.
-Furthermore, we analyze the pilot overhead and computational complexity of the proposed estimation protocol. \item We present a channel estimation scheme tailored to the conventional RIS-aided cascaded channel model that neglects the MC effect.
-This scheme is applied to received signals affected by MC and serves as a baseline for comparison with the proposed and existing MC-aware algorithms.
-This comparative analysis rigorously characterizes the impact of MC on channel estimation performance and highlights the advantages of the proposed MC-aware estimation protocol. \end{itemize}
+Furthermore, we analyze the pilot overhead and computational complexity of the proposed estimation protocol. \item We present a channel estimation scheme for the conventional RIS-aided cascaded channel model that neglects the MC effect.
+Applying this scheme to MC-affected signals provides a baseline for comparison with MC-aware methods, enabling a clear assessment of the impact of MC and the benefits of the proposed protocol. \end{itemize}